 has a firm mucilage sheath and does not produce microcystins.
 Planktothrix, on the other hand, produces microcystins, looks like Lyngbya, but does not have a sheath.
 While I observed many cells without sheaths, Lyngbya is known to frequently abandon its sheath when stressed (e.g. under a hot microscope light).
 Basically, I believe the blooming species was Lyngbya, but it would make more sense if it were Planktothrix.
 Therefore, I sent photos to WA Dept. of Ecology (WDOE) for ID confirmation.
+The species was confirmed to be Lyngbya!

-Other species observed in the plankton sample included Woronichinia (or Coelosphaerium - also waiting WDOE ID), Aphanizomenon, Gonium, Staurastrum, Phacus, Trachelomonas, Vorticella, and Fragilaria.
+Other species observed in the plankton sample included Woronichinia, Aphanizomenon, Gonium, Staurastrum, Phacus, Trachelomonas, Vorticella, and Fragilaria.
 The dinoflagellate, Ceratium, was present as well as a zippy assortment of rotifers and cladocerans (water fleas).